Davenport70/Airport_Terminal/README.md

 ### Flight_trip
 ```
 - As a user I can create a flight with no specific information
-- as a user I can add a plane
+- As a user I can add a plane
-- as a User I can add a destination
+- As a User I can add a destination
 - As a user I can add a origin
-- As a user I can add a Passanger to the list of passangers
+- As a user I can add a Passenger to the list of Passengers
-- Passanger list is a list of objct that are Passanger
+- Passenger list is a list of objct that are Passenger
 ```